 Refer to the Garbage and Recycling Facility Storage Amenity Design Supplement for more information.
 Guidelines: Garbage and Recycling Storage Facility Design (vancouver.ca)

 - 1.22 Submission to Engineering of an updated landscape plan reflecting all of the public realm changes, including demonstration of: - (a) display of the following note(s): - (i) "This plan is NOT FOR CONSTRUCTION" and is to be submitted for review to Engineering Services a minimum of 8 weeks prior to the start of any construction proposed for public property.
 No work on public property may begin until such plans receive "For Construction" approval and related permits are issued.
 Please contact Engineering, Development and Major Projects and/or your Engineering, Building Site Inspector for details." - (ii) "Tree species, final spacing, quantity and location to the satisfaction of the General Manager of Engineering Services.
 New trees must be of good standard, minimum 6 cm caliper, and installed with approved root barriers, tree guards and appropriate soil volumes.
 Installation of Engineered Soil may be required to obtain appropriate soil volumes based on site conditions.
 Root barriers shall be of rigid construction, 8 feet long and 18 inches deep, centre on each street tree adjacent to the sidewalk and any off street bike facility.
 Planting depth of root ball must be below sidewalk grade.
-Call Park Board for inspection after tree planting completion". - (iii) "Off-site assets are to be constructed to the satisfaction of the General Manager of Engineering Services and as per the approved City geometric design, with the final design and location to be determined once the City geometric is received."
+Call Park Board for inspection after tree planting completion". - (b) Existing locations of: - (i) Street furniture;